-4. What are the challenges to prepare and look out for?
+4. What are the challenges that should be anticipated?

 This question will reveal the weak spots of the company that could upset its future earnings.
 For instance, after knowing that there has been a low yield rate issue in a particular business unit which happened to contribute more than 50% of the company’s revenue, it can be assumed that there may be a future cut down in the sales due to a shortfall in the coming term.
 However, it is difficult to decide whether it is wise to push the investment as this question will be of greater value if you follow it up with how the company is planning to resolve the problem.
 You will then need to evaluate the viability of their solution or strategy before you make up your mind.